fltk/fltk/README.Unix.txt

   ./configure

 ADVANCED: type "./configure --help" to get a complete list of optional configurations parameters.
-These should be pretty self-explenatory.
+These should be pretty self-explanatory.
 Some more details can be found in README.
 :END_ADVANCED

-The configuration script will check your machine for the required resources which you should have installed as described in the Perequisites chapter.
+The configuration script will check your machine for the required resources which you should have installed as described in the Prerequisites chapter.
 Review the Configuration Summary, maybe take some notes.